anthonyc2394/sep11-freedom-project/entries/entry06.md

 ### Content

 In this blog entry, I will be walking you through the process of my presenting at the SEP Expo and my SEP class.
-Some differences between the two presentations are that the SEP Expo presentation is a short 1-minute presentation summarizing your process and your project, while the presentation SEP class presentation is a more casual 3-10 minute slideshow presentation where you explain your process and your project in more detail.
+Some differences between the two presentations are that the SEP Expo presentation is a short 1-minute presentation summarizing your process and your project, while the presentation SEP class presentation is a graded, more casual 3-10 minute slideshow presentation where you explain your process and your project in more detail.
 I felt more confident on my SEP class presentation because I had more time to plan and practice my presentation and if I ran out of things to say or if I got stuck, I could always refer back to my slides.

 My original plan was:
 ```html